Texas governor issues last-minute reprieve for son who ordered family killed

 "But God helped me reach that complete forgiveness and I think He did that to help me rebuild my relationship with my son."

-The Florida Department of Corrections said he was visited by his daughter in the morning.
+"This is exactly what I have been saying since July.
+Since July, I have been telling the state of Alabama that Doyle Lee Hamm does not have adequate veins for a lethal injection," Hamm's lawyer, Bernard Harcourt, said.

-His lawyers had launched final appeals based on the fact Branch was only 21 years old -- and therefore, they say, cognitively comparable to a juvenile -- at the time of his conviction, nor was he sentenced to death by a unanimous jury.
+The US Supreme Court had ruled late Thursday that the execution could proceed.

-Meanwhile, in Alabama, Doyle Hamm was facing execution after spending three decades on death row.
-He was condemned to death in 1987 for the murder of a motel employee during an armed robbery.
+Hamm, who has spent three decades on death row, was condemned to death in 1987 for the murder of a motel employee during an armed robbery.

-Hamm is already dying of cranial and lymphatic cancer, and his lawyers fear execution by lethal injection would be torture, as he no longer has suitable veins.
+In Florida, Eric Branch, who was convicted of the 1993 murder of a student, was put to death at 7:05 pm Thursday (0005 GMT Friday) after last minute appeals were exhausted.

-However, after a bitter legal battle, a court finally ruled on Tuesday that Hamm's execution will go ahead, on condition that he is injected in his legs or feet -- instead of his arms or hands, as would usually be the case.
+His lawyers had argued that Branch, 21 at the time of the murder, was cognitively comparable to a juvenile and that the jury was not unanimous in sentencing him to death.

 In recent times, the highest number of executions in a single day occurred on December 9, 1999, when Oklahoma, Indiana, Texas and Virginia all executed a prisoner.